Welcome to May We Gather - Week 2

 It's the moment you realize that a version of yourself is being left behind.

-Maybe you were "the career woman" and now you're not sure what you are.
-Maybe you were "a person with two living parents" and now you're not.
+Maybe you were the career woman and now you're not sure what you are.
+Maybe you were the child, and now you’re stepping into a caregiver role.
 Maybe you were someone who knew what their days would look like, and now you don't.
 These inner losses — the identities, the roles, the assumptions about how life works — are often harder to name than the external changes.
 And they're almost always harder to grieve.

 Bridges writes that many of the losses in an ending "aren't concrete.
 They are part of the inner complex of attitudes and assumptions and expectations that we all carry around in our heads.
 These inner elements of 'the way things are' are what make us feel at home in our world.
 When they disappear, we've lost something very important — although to someone else it may seem as though nothing has changed."